The Fundamentals of Roof Safety Rail | Guard Rail | Major Safety Skip to content

 OSHA names falling from heights as one of the most common causes of workplace injury and fatalities.
 Given the increased amount of cell tower, HVAC, solar panel, and general maintenance work taking place rooftops, it is both vital and mandatory that proper fall protection is provided.
-This is why roof safety rails are so important.
+This is why rooftop safety guard rails are so important.

 Based on the relevant OSHA standards 1910.28 and 1910.29 and their roof guardrail requirements, we've identified at least 4 areas of major concern for rooftop safety that would require a safety rail for roof system.